Divy1211/AoE2DE_UGC_Guide/docs/general/resources/resources.md

 - ID: 236

-- Purpose: Farming gold generation rate*100 of the source player
+- Purpose: Farming gold generation rate per second*100 of the source player

 - Additional Information: used by the Burgundian Vineyards technology.
 Set to 2 when researched